 He is one of Colombia's greatest defenders.
 He earned over 70 caps for Colombia.
 He captained Colombia to win the 2001 Copa América competition, scoring the only goal in the final.
 Córdoba also played for his country in France 1998.
 He was one of the best defenders in Serie A during his time in Italy.
 He spent 12 seasons with Inter Milan winning the Champions' League in 2010.

-Peru's captain during their Golden Generation in the 1970's.
-Peru with him as the captain won the Copa America 1975 and qualified for the 1970 and 1978 World Cups, He was considered one of the best defenders in South America's history.
+Hector Chumpitaz was Peru's captain during their Golden Generation in the 1970's.
+Peru with him as the captain won the Copa America 1975 and qualified for the 1970 and 1978 World Cup Finals.
+He was considered one of the best defenders in South America's history.
 For his club career, he played mainly in Peru, but also in Mexico.

 CB: Carlos Gamarra (Paraguay)